sympy/sympy/doc/src/guides/contributing/docstring.rst

 the function, class, or method's effect.

 Deprecation warnings should go directly after the Single-Sentence Summary, so as to notify users right away.
-Deprecation warnings should be written as a note in the Sphinx directive::
+Deprecation warnings should be written as a ``deprecated`` in the Sphinx directive::

-    .. note:: Deprecated in SymPy 0.7.1.
+    .. deprecated:: 1.1

+       The ``simplify_this`` function is deprecated.
+Use :func:`simplify` instead.
+See its documentation for more information.

+See :ref:`deprecation-documentation` for more details.

 2. Explanation Section
 ^^^^^^^^^^^^^^^^^^^^^^^